SICKAppSpaceCodingStarterKit/CSK_Module_MQTTClient/README.md

 The app includes an intuitive GUI to setup the MQTTClient configuration.
 For further information check out the [documentation](https://raw.githack.com/SICKAppSpaceCodingStarterKit/CSK_Module_MQTTClient/main/docu/CSK_Module_MQTTClient.html) in the folder "docu".

+## Known issues

+Data of registered events to be forwarded via MQTT are always published as converted data type "string".

 ## Information

 Tested on: